-- the success of our existing and new restaurants; - our ability to identify appropriate sites and develop and expand our operations; - changes in economic conditions; - damage to our reputation or lack of acceptance of our brand in existing or new markets; - our expansion into markets that we are unfamiliar with: - economic and other trends and developments, including adverse weather conditions, in the local or regional areas in which our restaurants are located and specifically in Texas where a large percentage of our restaurants are located; - the impact of negative economic factors, including the availability of credit, on our landlords and surrounding tenants; - changes in food availability and costs; - labor shortages and increases in our labor costs, including as a result of changes in government regulation, such as the adoption of the new federal health care legislation; - food safety and food borne illness concerns; - increased competition in the restaurant industry and the segments in which we compete; - the impact of legislation and regulations regarding nutritional information, and new information or attitudes regarding diet and health or adverse opinions about the health of consuming our menu offerings; - the impact of federal, state and local beer, liquor and food service regulations; - the impact of litigation; - the success of our marketing programs; - the impact of new restaurant openings, including the effect on our existing restaurants when opening new restaurants in the same markets; - the loss of key members of our management team; - strain on our infrastructure and resources caused by our growth; - the inadequacy of our insurance coverage and fluctuating insurance requirements and costs; - the impact of our indebtedness on our ability to invest in the ongoing needs of our business: - our ability to obtain debt or other financing on favorable terms or at - the impact of a potential requirement to record asset impairment charges in the future: - the impact of security breaches of confidential customer information in connection with our electronic processing of credit and debit card transactions; - inadequate protection of our intellectual property; - the failure of our information technology system or the breach of our network security; - a major natural or man-made disaster: - our increased costs and obligations as a result of being a public company; - the impact of electing to take advantage of certain exemptions applicable to emerging growth companies; - the failure of our internal control over financial reporting; - the impact of federal, state and local tax laws: - volatility in the price of our common stock;
+- the success of our existing and new restaurants; - our ability to identify appropriate sites and develop and expand our operations; - our ability to manage our growth effectively; - we operate most of our restaurants under long-term leases which we would be obligated to perform even if we closed our restaurants; - we may not be able to renew leases: - changes in economic conditions; - damage to our reputation or lack of acceptance of our brand in existing or new markets: - our expansion into markets that we are unfamiliar with; - economic and other trends and developments, including adverse weather conditions, in the local or regional areas in which our restaurants are located and specifically in Texas where a large percentage of our restaurants are located; - the impact of negative economic factors, including the availability of credit, on our landlords and surrounding tenants; - changes in food availability and costs: - labor shortages and increases in our labor costs, including as a result of changes in government regulation, such as the adoption of the new federal health care legislation; - food safety and food borne illness concerns: - increased competition in the restaurant industry and the segments in which we compete; - the impact of legislation and regulations regarding nutritional information, and new information or attitudes regarding diet and health or adverse opinions about the health of consuming our menu offerings; - the impact of federal, state and local beer, liquor and food service regulations; - the impact of litigation; - the success of our marketing programs; - the impact of new restaurant openings, including the effect on our existing restaurants when opening new restaurants in the same markets: - the loss of key members of our management team;

-the timing and amount of repurchases of our common stock, if any, changes to the Company's expected liquidity position and the possibility that the repurchased program may be suspended or discontinued; ase 18

-- the impact of future sales of our common stock and the exercise of stock options and any additional capital raised by us through the sale of our common stock. - the impact of a downgrade of our shares by securities analysts or industry analysts, the publication of negative research or reports, or lack of publication of reports about our business; - the effect of anti-takeover provisions in our charter documents and under Delaware law. - the effect of our decision to not pay dividends for the foreseeable future: - the effect of changes in accounting principles applicable to us: - our ability to raise capital in the future; - the conflicts of interest that may arise with some of our directors.
+- strain on our infrastructure and resources caused by our growth: - the inadequacy of our insurance coverage and fluctuating insurance requirements and costs: - the impact of our indebtedness on our ability to invest in the ongoing needs of our business: - our ability to obtain debt or other financing on favorable terms or at all: - the impact of a potential requirement to record asset impairment charges in the future: - the impact of security breaches of confidential customer information in connection with our electronic processing of credit and debit card transactions: - inadequate protection of our intellectual property; - the failure of our information technology system or the breach of our network security: - a major natural or man-made disaster: - our increased costs and obligations as a result of being a public company; - the failure of our internal control over financial reporting; - the impact of federal, state and local tax laws: - volatility in the price of our common stock: - the timing and amount of repurchases of our common stock, if any, changes to the Company's expected liquidity position and the possibility that the repurchase program may be suspended or discontinued; - the impact of future sales of our common stock and the exercise of stock options and any additional capital raised by us through the sale of our common stock; - the impact of a downgrade of our shares by securities analysts or industry analysts, the publication of negative research or reports, or lack of publication of reports about our business; - the effect of anti-takeover provisions in our charter documents and under Delaware law. - the effect of our decision to not pay dividends for the foreseeable future; - the effect of changes in accounting principles applicable to us: - our ability to raise capital in the future; - the conflicts of interest that may arise with some of our directors; and - the other risks discussed under "Item 1A.
+Risk Factors" in our Annual Report.